- Art & Photography

 - Religious Education

-The music department has a wide range of resources for students to use, both during their lessons and as part of extra curricular activities.
-This includes: rehearsal rooms, a recording studio, a full computer suite with Apple Mac computers and a variety of musical instruments, both acoustic and electronic.
-The music department also offers a wide-range of extra curricular activities including: junior choir, senior choir, swing band, Woodwind ensemble, Samba group, Urban Gathering, Vocal groups and band rehearsal nights.
-The music department also makes a full contribution to cross curricular projects such as the annual Academy production and the summer Cabaret.
+The music department has a wide range of resources for students to use, both during their lessons and as part of extra-curricular activities.
+This includes: rehearsal rooms, a recording studio, two full computer suites with Apple Mac computers and a variety of musical instruments, both acoustic and electronic.
+The music department also offers a wide-range of extra-curricular activities including: junior choir, senior choir, swing band, woodwind ensemble, vocal groups, ukulele club, music technology club and band rehearsal nights.
+The music department also makes a full contribution to cross curricular projects such as the annual Academy production and the Christmas concert.

 Key Stage 3

 - develop each of the interrelated skills of performing, composing and appraising in all activities;

 - extend these skills through applying listening skills and musical knowledge and understanding;

 - make connections between all areas of knowledge and musical experiences.